Twilight Sparkle: Equestria Girls

+Twilight Sparkle's human form in My Little Pony: Equestria Girls.

 Twilight appears as a main character in the first two My Little Pony: Equestria Girls films.

 In the first film, Twilight travels through a magic mirror to the human world with Spike when Sunset Shimmer steals her crown containing the Element of Magic.
 There, she poses as a new student at Canterlot High School and befriends the human counterparts of her friends in Equestria.
 They help her win the election for Princess of the school's Fall Formal, and together they defeat and reform Sunset when she tries to use the crown to brainwash the students into becoming her personal army to invade Equestria.

 In the second film, Twilight returns to the human world with Spike when Sunset uses her magic book to warn her of the emergence of the Dazzlings, creatures from Equestria who have the ability to use their singing voices to manipulate others.
 She is then recruited to join her Canterlot High School friends' band, the Rainbooms, as the temporary lead singer to compete in the school's Battle of the Bands.
 As they prepare for the contest, she works on a counter-spell to break the mind-control spell the Dazzlings placed on the students.
 With Sunset's help, the Rainbooms defeat the Dazzlings and leave them powerless.
 After she returns to Equestria with Spike, Sunset keeps in touch with her using her magic book.

-In the pre-credits scene of the third film, Twilight returns to the human world after the events of "The Cutie Re-Mark" and meets her human counterpart.
+In the pre-credits scene of the third film, Twilight returns to the human world after the events of "The Cutie Re-Mark" and meets her human counterpart, Sci-Twi.

 Twilight occasionally makes appearances in subsequent Equestria Girls media, often for guidance on Equestrian magic.